+Continental

 Please print clearly!

-Name, Nationality Sex
+Sex

 Pilot's Address

+TAT

-National Aero Club
+FAI National Aero Club

-NAC member N° FAI Sporting Lic.
+$ 1 \ 1 1 1 $ NAC member N°

+FAI Sporting Lic.
 N°

 CIVL ID: Class 3 Category: (Gen. or Fem.)

-NOTES & INSTRUCTIONS
+READ THIS NOW!
+NOTES & INSTRUCTIONS READ THIS NOW!

-General: The current FAI Sporting Code (General Section and Section 7) defines all requirements for badges & records in hang gliders Class 1,2,3,4, & 5 and should be read in conjunction with current publications from your national aero club (NAC).
+General: The current FAI Sporting Code (General al Section and Section 7) defines all requ uirements for badges & records in hang gliders Class 1, 2,3,4, & 5

+and should be read in conjunction with current

-Evidence: While it is desirable that all evidence be completed on this form, separate pieces of paper are acceptable if they contain all relevant information and are certified by the Official Observer (O.O.).
+• · te pieces of paper are acceptable if they contain all relevant

+nformation and are certified by the Official C ,

-OFFICIAL OBSERVER CERTIFICATE (For additional observers, use a separate sheet of paper).
+OFFICIAL OBSERVER CERTIFICATE (For additi nf naner)

-Name of chief controlling official observer (please print): O.O.
-N°: O.O.
-Address: L certify Lam satisfied with the veracity and completeness
+Name of chief controlling official observer (pl

-I certify I am satisfied with the veracity and completeness of the pilot's documentation, and request that the NAC and/or FAI process the record or badge claim.
+ampletaness of the pilet's decuments tion, and request that the NAC and/or FAI process t ha

+ne

+record or badge claim.
 O.O.
 Signature:

 FLIGHT DETAILS (Required for all flights).

-Type of claim (Infinity tumbling rotations, Helicopter revolutions, Misty flips,...):
+Type of claim (Infinity tumbling rotations, He icopter revolutions, Misty flips,):

-Date of flight: Place of take-off: Type of take-off (foot, winch tow, airborne, other):
+Date of flight: Place of take off:

+Type of take-off (foot, winch tow, airborne, o ther):

 Glider type & serial N°:

 PASSENGER CERTIFICATE (Only required for multiplace records).

-I certify that the passenger is at least 14 years old.
-Pilot signature:

-Passenger Name, Age, Sex: Passenger Address:
+Passenger Name, Age, Sex:

-Passenger Signature:
+Passenger Address:

+rasseligei Signature

-AEROTOW / WINCH RELEASE / ENGINE-OFF CERTIFICATE (Required if foot-launch takeoff not used.)
+AEROTOW / WINCH RELEASE / ENGINE-OFF takeoff not used.)

-I certify the glider was released at: (exact position): at:hours at : metres AMSL / AGL.
-O.O. signature: Tow pilot/driver name (print): - Tow vehicle registration: Tow pilot/driver signature:
+certify the glider was released at: (exact pos

+at: hours at : metres Al

+ition:

+Tow pilot/driver signature:

 BAROGRAPH CERTIFICATE

-I certify that I inspected the barograph and observed it function before flight.
+certify that I inspected the barograph and o oserved it function before flight.
 O.O.
-Signature: Barograph Model, Serial N°: Flight Recording N° (if applicable): I certify I inspected the barograph after flight; it appeared un-tampered with .
-O.O.
 Signature:

+Barograph Model, Serial N°: Flight Recording N° (if applicab ule):

+certify I inspected the barograph after flight ; it appeared un-tampered with O.O .
+Signature:

+, , ,

 VIDEO CERTIFICATE

-I certify that I inspected the video from all cameras used and observed it function before flight.
+maras usad and absorpted it function b refere flight O.O.
+Signature

+pefore flight.
 O.O.
 Signature

-Video camera (Make & Model) Serial N I certify I inspected the video after flight; it appeared un-tampered with. .
-O.O.
-Signature I certify that I was present when the video of the flight was downloaded and was not edited in any way and it fully supported the claimed flight.
-O.O.
+Video camera (Make & Model)

+certify I inspected the video after flight; it ap

+ot edited in any way and it fully supported the claim

+rlight O.O.
 Signature:

 PILOT'S STATEMENT (Required for all record claims).

-I certify that this is a true statement regarding a flight made by me, and I request that the NAC process the claim.
-Attached is all required supporting evidence.
-I understand that an incomplete or incorrect application will be returned to the presiding O.O.
-I certify that the flight was made in accordance with the national air regulations and with the FAI Sporting Code (General Section and Section 7).
+certify that this is a true statement regarding g a flight made by me, and I request tl nat the NAC process the claim.
+Attached is all requir red

-Date:
+supporting evidence.
+I understand that an in complete or incorrect application will be returned to the presiding O.O.
+I certify that the flight

+was made in accordance with the national air

+•

-Pilot's signature:
+Date: Pilot's signature:

-8 OFFICIAL OBSERVERS
+8. OFFICIAL OBSERVERS

-8.1 Authority
+8.1.
+Authority